Virus288/SimpleLogger/README.md

 #### Decorators

 Decorators are marked for async and sync functions, because I am unable to properly type those.
+Every decorator will trigger after function is finished

 There are multiple log types.
 In no particular order: